strawberry-graphql/strawberry/docs/integrations/channels.md

 <Note>

 The `ChannelsConsumer` instance is shared between all subscriptions created in a single websocket connection.
-The `ws.channel_listen` context manager will return a function to yield all messages sent using the given message `type` (`chat.message` in the above example) but does not ensure that the message was sent to the same group or groups that
+The `ws.listen_to_channel` context manager will return a function to yield all messages sent using the given message `type` (`chat.message` in the above example) but does not ensure that the message was sent to the same group or groups that